aspose-ocr/Aspose.OCR-Documentation/net/_index.md

 **Welcome to Aspose.OCR for .NET.**

-Aspose.OCR for .NET is a character and optical mark recognition component that allows developers to add OCR functionality to their .NET applications using a simple set of classes.
+Aspose.OCR for .NET is a character recognition component that allows developers to add OCR functionality to their .NET applications using a simple set of classes.

 The component is implemented using Managed C# and can be used with any .NET language.
 Aspose.OCR for .NET comes with detailed demos and working examples written in C#.
 The demos help developers learn about the component's features and get up and running quickly.